 Let’s be honest – wedding and engagement pictures are one of the largest portrait investments you will make in your life.
 To get the most out of that investment, what better time to indulge in a little pampering than your engagement session?
-Weddings are expensive and it can be tempting to try to cut this expense out, but IT.
+Weddings are expensive and it can be tempting to cut this expense out, but IT.
 IS.
 SO.
 WORTH.
 IT. to let an incredible hair and makeup artist take care of you.
-This single tip will make a HUGE impact on the way you look (and feel!) during your session.
-Here’s just a few of the MANY reasons to treat yo’self.
+This single tip will make a HUGE impact on the way you look and feel during your session.
+Here are just a few of the MANY reasons to treat yo’self.
 (Where are our Parks and Rec people?!)

 Dress It Up

-Even if you decide not to get super fancy – or you can’t convince your man to wear a suit ;), we recommend selecting lighter tones and more muted shades.
+Even if you decide not to get super fancy, we recommend selecting lighter tones and more muted shades.
 A softer color palette of soft pinks, muted blues, and neutrals like heather gray, creams, leather brown, and white fits beautifully into almost all natural outdoor environments and won’t clash with the backgrounds.
 Your outfits will look the most cohesive on camera when the color palettes coordinate, but don’t necessarily “match” – we typically recommend you each wear a different dominant color rather than both of you wearing shirts that are exactly the same hue.

 In the end, the most important thing is to have fun!
 Above all else, choose something that makes you feel confident and beautiful!
 If you don’t feel amazing, don’t try to force it.
 Many couples love getting dressed up but others don’t, so don’t feel like you have to!
 (Some even choose to bring two outfits – one more formal and one more casual like something they would wear out on a date.
 If you do that, wear your favorite outfit last when you’re most comfortable with the camera and when light is prettiest!)